DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/08expensivewebsitethickinterface.md

 >
 > find out who we are,

-Circles—sometimes with different beginnings and ends—but always circles.
+Circles—sometimes with different beginnings and ends—but always *circles*.

 When such compression is applied to a website, no matter how ‘content-full’ it is, it depicts how perfectly organized the developer’s